Teaspot-Studio/bmstu-commi-genetics-haste/README.md

-binary-gen
+commi-gen
 ==========

-The simpliest implementation of genetic algorithm based on binary strings
+The simpliest implementation of genetic algorithm for solving commis voyageur problem

 Desingned for educational use in BMSTU.